rdgRmCore/frontend-nanodegree-mobile-portfolio/README.md

 The function updatePositions was causing a synchronous layout.
 I moved the read of the document.body.scrollTop out of the for loop.

+Pre calculate values for phases.

+Use getElementsByClassName as a selector.

+Use transform translateX instead of basicLeft.

+Only draw as many background pizzas as needed.

 #### Resize Pizzas
 Create a randomPizzas variable to avoid repeating the querySelectorAll.